 Albaaj et al. recently analyzed opportunities for improvement (OFI) in relation to different patient and process factors based on a selection of data from SweTrau including the patients admitted to the Karolinska University Hospital in Solna following trauma.
 The study indicated that patients with moderate to severe trauma are at the highest odds of OFI (4).
 According to SweTrau 2022 41,1% of patients with New Injury Severity Score (NISS) > 15 who were at a university hospital were admitted to the ICU.
 The proportion of severely injured admitted to the ICU has decreased in recent years, however; patients with NISS > 15 still constitute a large proportion of the trauma patients treated in the ICU.
 A way to measure functional level after hospital discharge is Glasgow Outcome Scale (GOS).
 According to GOS, among patients with NISS > 15 17% were deceased, 20% suffered severe disability, 49% suffered moderate disability and 14% had good recovery in the university hospitals of Sweden (3).

 For all injuries, quality hospital care can reduce the amount of short- and long-term disability.
-Therefore, improving planning, access and organisation of trauma care systems including pre-hospital care, interhospital transportation, telecommunication and in-hospital care all play a central role in reducing overall impact after trauma (1).
+Therefore, improving planning, access and organization of trauma care systems, involving prevention, pre-hospital care, intra-hospital care rehabilitation as well research and quality improvement, all play a central role in reducing overall impact after trauma (1).
 Disability-adjusted life-years (DALYs) is a way to measure post-discharge quality of life.
 Trauma accounts for one-tenth of DALYs, most of the burden in low- and middle-income countries (LMIC) (6).
 Trauma costs approximately 3% of gross domestic product (GDP) yearly globally, as it mostly affects the working population (7).

 Trauma quality improvement programs

 Many initiatives for quality improvement programs have been seen in trauma and critical care based on the paradigm of Donabedian (8), stating that implementing proven structures and processes of care is the most effective way to improve outcomes.
 One example of a structure and process intervention in the intensive care unit is highly-staffed ICUs that has been associated with improved outcomes, as well as bundles to recognize and treat common conditions such as those for treating sepsis and ventilator-associated pneumonia (9).
 The intention of quality improvement is objective improvement in regard to preventability.
-A cornerstone in developing the trauma quality improvement programs is therefore multidisciplinary mortality and morbidity review.
+A cornerstone in developing the trauma quality improvement programs is multidisciplinary mortality and morbidity review.
 The purpose of these is to discuss preventable deaths and identifying OFIs in trauma care regarding structure as well as clinical processes.
 This way, identifying OFIs will provide guidance as to what to focus specific efforts on.
 There are several other methods to improve trauma care.
 However, mortality and morbidity review has been shown to be a key method of addressing all necessary components of trauma improvement (10).